 Remove yellowed or dying leaves and plant debris to encourage better growth and improve the all-round appearance.
 Pruning must be done with clean scissors or shears to reduce the chance of bacterial and fungal diseases; remember to make clean incisions as too much damage can shock the plant.

 White flowers will appear several times during its lifespan, but will only bloom once it reaches a certain level of maturity.
 Blooms are formed in clusters that will develop into yellow berries if pollination is successful.
 The whole plant, including the berries, is highly toxic due to the heightened levels of calcium oxalate crystals.

-Repot biannually in spring using a 'houseplant' labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Umbrella Trees are far better being potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.

-Dobbies, Blue Diamond, British Garden Centres, Waitrose Garden & Online Stores.
+Dobbies, Blue Diamond, British Garden Centres, TESCO, Waitrose Garden & Online Stores.